strata-org/jverify/docs/guide/src/code_types.md

   - variable declaration statements,
   - calls to `precondition`, `postcondition`, `reads` and `assert`
   - a single `return <expr>` statement at the end, in which other pure methods may be called
-- It must use reads calls if it wants to access any fields.
+- It must use `reads` calls if it wants to access any fields.
+We'll explain these shortly.

 Summary table: